LaraBerenguer/character-creator/README.md

 Greetings, adventurer!
 This is a full-stack web application for creating a character personality.
 You can choose or randomize four aspects of your personality: trait, bond, flaw and ideal.
 Also, if you need more inspiration, you can generate a small background to give life to your character.

 I built the app with React + Vite.
-Frontend includes ....
-Backend includes Nodejs, express and database management with Sequelize and Postgresql.
-Auth is done with bcrypt and JWT.
+Frontend includes TypeScript, TailwindCSS and DaisyUI for styling, and PostCSS for processing CSS.
+Backend includes Node.js with Express for server-side logic and database management with Sequelize and PostgreSQL.
+Authentication is handled with bcrypt and JWT.

 ## 💻 Technologies Used